SAP/ai-sdk-js/packages/foundation-models/README.md

 Use the `AzureOpenAiChatClient` to send chat completion requests to an OpenAI model deployed in SAP generative AI hub.

 The client sends request with Azure OpenAI API version `2024-06-01`.

-Set a different version together with other request configuration in the `requestConfig` parameter.
+Set request configuration in the `requestConfig` parameter.
 The following example shows a call with messages and optional request configuration.

 ```ts
 import { AzureOpenAiChatClient } from '@sap-ai-sdk/foundation-models';